Harry Potter Trading Card Game: Card availability

 The cards from this game are sold in three ways: booster packs, starter decks, and theme decks.
 Booster packs were released for every set.
 Each pack contains eleven cards, which includes one rare card, two uncommon cards, six common cards, and two Lessons.
 If a premium card was included in a base set booster pack, it replaced the rare card.
 In the expansions, a premium card replaced one of the common cards.

 Starter decks were made with the Base set, Diagon Alley set, and the Chamber of Secrets set.
 Each included two introductory decks of 40 cards, a playmat, additional instructions and two premium cards.
 Theme decks, a special kind of starter pack, were released to the public with the Chamber of Secrets set.
 These decks are the Percy Weasley Potions deck and the Twin Trouble deck.
 Included in each was a full 60-card deck, playable right out of the box.
 The packaging for two additional theme decks (Hannah Abbott's Spellcaster and Dean Thomas' Restrike) was made for a toy fair in 2001, but the products were never produced.

 Playing online

 Virtual card games LackeyCCG and Apprentice allow for online play.

 Lawsuit

 In 2002, Wizards of the Coast filed a lawsuit against former vice president of operations Charles Federline, alleging that he cost the company more than $93,000 by undermining the bidding process for the print work for the cards.

 Revival

-Since 2015, there are new plans for an unofficial revival of the game through organizing yearly tournaments at the Gen Con.
+Since 2015, there have been unofficial yearly tournaments at the Gen Con.